avinashok/dev-cookbook/README.md

 - `git checkout origin/master` - To set branch to master/main
 - `git status` - To check the git status of the directory
 - `git pull origin develop` - To pull all contents from `develop` branch
-- `git log` - To get history of latest changes made in the repository
+- `git log` - To get a history of the latest changes made in the repository
 - `git checkout -b <new branch name>` - To create a new branch before starting to make changes.
 Branch names can begin with `feature/12345_new_model`/`patch/12345_add_item`/`bugfix/12345_fix_issue`
 -- make code changes--
 - `git status`
-- `git add <filenames>` - Add modified files from output of previous `git status` command
+- `git add <filenames>` - Add modified files from the output of the previous `git status` command
 - `git commit -m "comments"` - A meaningful message for the commit
 - `git push origin -u <new branch name>:<remote branch name>` - Just `git push origin` is enough if you're pushing directly to master.